Jeannette Chong-Aruldoss: National Solidarity Party

-In 2011, Chong-Aruldoss joined another opposition party, the National Solidarity Party (NSP), and stood for election as a NSP candidate during the general election that year as a NSP candidate in Mountbatten SMC.
+In 2011, Chong-Aruldoss joined the National Solidarity Party (NSP), and stood for election as a NSP candidate during the general election that year in Mountbatten SMC.
 However, she lost to Lim Biow Chuan, the candidate from the governing People's Action Party (PAP), after getting 41.38% of the vote against Lim's 58.62%.

 On 27 October 2013, Chong-Aruldoss was elected the secretary-general of the NSP following the resignation of her predecessor, Hazel Poa.

 In January 2015, Chong-Aruldoss challenged Sebastian Teo for the position of president of the NSP but was voted out of the NSP's central executive committee.

 Singapore People's Party

-Chong-Aruldoss eventually left the NSP and joined another opposition party, the Singapore People's Party (SPP), in April 2015.
-In the general election that year, she contested as a SPP candidate in Mountbatten SMC, but lost to the PAP's Lim Biow Chuan again, garnering just 28.14% of the vote against Lim's 71.86%.
+Chong-Aruldoss eventually left the NSP and joined the Singapore People's Party (SPP) in April 2015.
+In the general election that year, she contested as a SPP candidate in Mountbatten SMC, but lost to the PAP's Lim again, garnering just 28.14% of the vote against Lim's 71.86%.